jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 * I go back to the terminal_ that is running the tests

-* I add a :ref:`dictionary<what is a dictionary?>` to use them to remove the repeating parts
+* I add a :ref:`dictionary<what is a dictionary?>` to use to remove the repeating parts

   .. code-block:: python
     :lineno-start: 13